Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoin and the 20th largest digital asset by market capitalization.

 Litecoin was featured on a list which included Bitcoin, Monero, Ethereum Classic, Ripple, Chainlink, Ethereum, Bitcoin Cash, Dogecoin and Stellar.

-As per data retrieved from Bit Info Charts, there were 4,899 average transactions per hour and 117,569 transactions in the last 24 hours.
-This explains the $1 billion in trade volume recorded on numerous cryptocurrency exchanges recently.
+As per data retrieved from Bit Info Charts, there were 4,219 average transactions per hour and 101,253 transactions in the last 24 hours.
+This explains the high trade volume recorded on numerous cryptocurrency exchanges.

 Such activity on LTC signifies trader and investor confidence in the asset.
 As metrics which define whether an asset will or will not be a good investment, having investor confidence certifies an asset as trading below its actual valuation which makes LTC an attractive investment for the near future.